 You can use asterisk wildcards when specifying code item names in a filter:

 For example, you can use the

-*.Testswildcard that will exclude all test projects from code analysis.
+*.Testswildcard in Do not analyze code in to exclude all test projects from code analysis.

-- In the Coverage Filters dialog, click Save to save and apply your modifications.
+Click Save to save the filter settings and apply your modifications.

 In fact, all you need to do to share solution-wide filters is to put the [SolutionName].sln.DotSettings file in your solution folder under a version control system (VCS).
 As soon as other team members get this file from VCS the filters will be applied on their computers as well.